France 24: Availability

 Sri Lanka Telecom Peo TV on channel 27.
 In Pakistan, the channel is available on most cable systems, PTCL Smart TV and NayaTel.

 On 3 October 2014, France 24 began live streaming the channel on YouTube.

 On 25 September 2017, France 24 launched a Spanish-language channel, whose newsroom is located in Bogotá, Colombia.
-Its local partner is Televideo.
+Its local partner is Televideo (Mediapro Colombia).
 As of May 2020, it broadcasts 18 hours of programming a day (13:00 Paris time/06:00 Bogotá time - 05:00 Paris time/22:00 Bogotá time), and simulcasting the English-language channel during the remaining time (early hours in South America).

 On 9 January 2018, France 24 was pulled from Spectrum cable TV.

 In 2019, France 24 joined the line-up of channels provided by Channelbox in the UK on Freeview channel 271, joining its feed via the Vision TV Network on channel 264.
 However, as of 2020, only the French-language version of the news service was being broadcast in the UK.

-On 1 August 2020, France24 was launched on OpenView in South Africa as a replacement for BBC World News.
+On 1 August 2020, France 24 was launched on OpenView in South Africa as a replacement for BBC World News.

+In August 2021, when the streaming service, France Channel, launched in the United States, the service launched with a partnership with France 24's parent holding company France Médias Monde, which allows subscribers of France Channel to watch livestreams of both the English and the French versions of the network.

+Criticism

+On 27 March 2023, Burkina Faso ordered the cessation of France 24's broadcasting on its territory.
+This decision was made following the airing of an interview with the leader of Al-Qaeda in the Islamic Maghreb (AQIM).
+Burkinabé authorities accused France 24 of providing "a platform for legitimizing terrorist actions and hate speech propagated to fulfill the malicious intentions of this organization in Burkina Faso."
+The announcement was made by government spokesperson Jean-Emmanuel Ouedraogo.
+The French authorities contested the decision, saying they had a "consistent and resolute commitment to press freedom."
+A European Union spokesperson also considered this commitment as compatible with the fight against terrorism.
+The government of Niger also suspended France 24 following the 2023 Nigerien coup d'état.

+On 27 July 2023, the state-owned Algeria Press Service openly criticized the channel in an article, labeling it a "trash channel" and stated it is "controlled by the Élysée", in response to its reporting on the 2023 North Africa wildfires.
+The agency accused France 24 of slanted coverage regarding the aid provided and measures taken, focusing solely on the Kabylia region and singling out Algeria, even though the fires affected the wider Mediterranean basin.